The Art of Muzzleloader Shooting

 I practice target shooting with muzzleloaders at our local shooting club.
 Although I shoot modern guns as well, I particularly like the old-fashioned ones.
-In our muzzleloader group, we shoot percussion pistols, flintlock pistols, and cap-and-ball revolvers over a distance of 25 m.
+In our muzzleloader group, we shoot percussion pistols, flintlock pistols, and cap-and-ball revolvers over a distance of 25 m and rifles over a distance of 50 m.
 The most common calibers used for target shooting are .36/.38 and .44/.45.

 .45 Cal Percussion Pistol "London"

 The next one is based upon a French sporting pistol ("Le Page à Moutier").
 This gun is a beauty.
 The quality of material and workmanship is superb (polished, laser-inspected barrel bore).
 The pistol is well-balanced and a pleasure to shoot.

 .44 Cal Percussion Pistol "Le Page à Moutier"

 The third one is a so-called underhammer pistol.
 The extremely simple ignition system of these guns is located under the barrel, usually in front of the trigger guard.
 The latter also works as the main spring pushing the hammer upward as soon as the trigger is pulled.
 Underhammer pistols are very popular among target shooters.
 During the Wild West era, compact underhammer pistols were known as "boot pistols" because they were often carried concealed inside a boot leg.

 Muzzleloaders used for target shooting or hunting require a meticulous loading procedure